Atrex05/Atrex05/README.md

 <br>

 Hi, I'm Atrex a software developer 👨🏻‍💻 from France.
-I'm currently studying at Epitech as a 2nd year college student.
+I'm currently studying at Epitech and part as SIT International Programm in Japan.
 I'm passionate about problem-solving and creating innovative solutions.
 That's why I enjoy participatng in hackathons to meet others and learn a lot.
 I'm also enthusiastic about traveling ✈️.

 <br>